adl/hoaf/README.md

 ### `Alias:`

 Aliases are used to name atomic propositions or common subformulas that will be used later as labels in the automaton.
-This format can be used without any aliases, refering to atomic propositions by their numbers.
+This format can be used without any aliases, referring to atomic propositions by their numbers.
 Naming atomic propositions using aliases can make the automaton more readable to the human, and naming subformulas that are used repeatedly can help making the output more concise.

     headeritem ::= … | "Alias:" ANAME label-expr
     label-expr ::= BOOLEAN | INT | ANAME | "!" label-expr